 · Worsening of pre-existing asthma

 It is possible that an individual may miss the symptoms associated with alcohol intolerance as nausea, vomiting and diarrhea are commonly associated with hangovers after drinking alcohol.

 If you find yourself wondering if you do have an intolerance to alcohol, this is something that can be discussed with your primary care physician at your next appointment.
 Your doctor would be able to provide you with a better understanding and appropriate recommendations.

 Alcohol Intolerance Treatment

-An alcohol intolerance does not necessarily warrant a visit to your doctor, however it should be discussed with them at your next visit.
+Having a slight intolerance to alcohol or particular ingredients in alcoholic beverages might not need a trip to a doctor, however it should be discussed with them at your next visit.
 If any pain is experienced, contacting your doctor would be appropriate as this is an unusual characteristic of alcohol intolerance.

 There is no known cure for an alcohol intolerance.
 A piece of living with an alcohol intolerance would be knowing if the reaction occurs with any form or alcohol, or if it can be tied to a specific ingredient such as wheat or grapes.